-- c) There is content consistency throughout the thesis
+- There is content consistency throughout the thesis

-- d) There are no errors in grammar, punctuation, sentence structure, etc
+- There are no errors in grammar, punctuation, sentence structure, etc

 Often scholars end up messing their thesis while copy editing.
-To help such scholars out, we have conducted a survey among the organization offering PHD Editing Services and have come up with handy and tested tricks that have the potential to transform an ordinary thesis into an enthralling work.
+To help such scholars out, we have conducted a survey among the organization offering PHD Editing Services and have come up with handy and tested copy editing tips that have the potential to transform an ordinary thesis into an enthralling work.

 If you wish to submit a flawless thesis and see your supervisor have nothing but all praises for you, copy edit your thesis now!
 If you need some assistance do not hesitate to take help from expert editors offering PhD editing services.